VariantSync/trace-boosting-eval/README.md

 ### (Optional) Download the experiment data
 > This is done automatically by the Docker script and is only required if you plan on interacting directly with the data.

-Open a terminal in the cloned directory and execute the setup script to download the required data files containing subject repositories and their ground truth from [Zenodo](https://doi.org/10.5281/zenodo.11472597).
+Open a terminal in the cloned directory and execute the setup script.
+The script downloads the required data files which consists of the subject repositories and their ground truth from [Zenodo](https://doi.org/10.5281/zenodo.11472597).
 ```sh
 ./setup.sh
 ```

-## Getting Started: Requirements and Installation
+## Getting Started: Requirements, Installation, and Validation using Docker

+The following paragraphs explain how to run the experiments from the paper by using Docker.
+An explanation how to run the Java implementation from source follows thereafter.

-### Setup Instructions
+### Docker Setup Instructions
 * Install [Docker](https://docs.docker.com/get-docker/) on your system and start the [Docker Daemon](https://docs.docker.com/config/daemon/start/).
 > Depending on your Docker installation, you might require elevated permission (i.e., sudo) to call the Docker daemon under Linux.
 * Open a terminal and navigate to the project's root directory